TabularEditor/TabularEditorDocs/te3/getting-started.md

 If you haven't used Tabular Editor 3 before, you are eligible to a free 30-day trial.
 When choosing this option, you will be prompted for an e-mail address.
 We use the e-mail address to validate whether or not you have an existing activation of Tabular Editor 3.

 > [!NOTE]
 > Tabular Editor ApS will not sent unsolicited e-mails or forward your e-mail address to third parties, when signing up for a 30-day trial license.
-View our [Privacy Policy](privacy-policy.md) for more information.
+View our @privacy-policy for more information.

 ### Changing a license key